Advance Directives

 • Advance directives must be noted in the medical records.

-• Often requires assistance from the attending physician and an attorney (exact requirements and policies differ between states)
+• Often requires assistance from the attending physician; an attorney is generally not required (exact requirements and policies differ between states)

 Categories of Advance Directives

-There are multiple types of ADs, including living wills, designation of a health care proxy and/or a durable power of attorney, or physician’s orders for life-sustaining treatment.
+There are multiple types of ADs, including living wills, designation of a health care proxy and/or a durable power of attorney, or portable medical orders (POLST).

 Living will